DH, half-asleep: “Who’s calling this early?” Me, also half-asleep: “I dunno. I’ll get it…. Hello?”

 This year, however, I wasn’t home to answer that call.
 Know why?
 I was in Vegas.
 VEGAS, baby.
 And yes, for many of you, one little weekend escape to Vegas is no big deal or perhaps not even appealing.
 But for this masochistically busy mama of 3, it was a first (and probably last)-in-a-lifetime experience to do Vegas right — i.e., all girlfriends, no kids, a no-need-to-be-family-friendly hotel, uninterrupted adult conversations, peaceful dips in the pool, leisurely paced luxury shopping/browsing, elegant dinners, and dancing!

 But as luck (or my lunacy) would have it, all that anticipation of this legendary ladies’ weekend away culminated in an anticlimactic flash of last-minute jitters.
-Having meticulously packed my weekend wardrobe until 1:30 in the morning, I still woke earlier than needed for my 7:00 a.m.
+Having meticulously packed my weekend wardrobe ’til 1:30 in the morning, I still woke earlier than needed for my 7:00 a.m.
 Uber pick-up.
-Suddenly, thoughts of tragic news stories about newlywed couples dying in plane crashes en route to their honeymoons, or a soldier who’d just returned from a long, perilous war-time deployment only to get killed in a car crash, robbery or other senseless tragedy, and bizarre, untimely misfortunes of the like came flooding through my head.
-Oh no…what if…what if…I’m part of tomorrow’s news — “737 Plummets, Killing 137 (Including Overexcited Mom of 3 Going to Vegas Without Kids for the FIRST TIME in FOREVER to Celebrate her 40th BIRTHDAY)”?!
-So at 4:53 a.m., I found myself sitting on DH’s not-so-secret hideout (aka the toilet), tearing up and penning sentimental love letters to him and the kids just in case anything goes awry.
-Each was sealed and left on the kitchen table.
+Thoughts of tragic news stories about newlywed couples dying in plane crashes en route to their honeymoons, or a soldier who’d just returned from a long, perilous war-time deployment only to get killed in a car crash, robbery or other senseless tragedy, and bizarre, untimely misfortunes of the like came flooding through my head.
+What if…I’m tomorrow’s crazy news — “737 Plummets, Killing 137 (Including Overexcited Mom of 3 Going to Vegas Without Kids for the FIRST TIME in FOREVER to Celebrate her 40th BIRTHDAY)”?!
+So at 4:53 a.m., of course I jumped out of bed to tearfully pen unnecessarily sentimental letters to DH and the kids just in case anything goes awry.
+I left each envelope on the kitchen table.

 Alas, Vegas was…awesome.
-The weekend’s highlights (of which I may speak) included many “dietary indulgences” (STK, Jean-Philippe Patisserie, Lemongrass, Julian Serrano); two nights in a row (a first!) of dancing (clubs HAZE & Tryst); some rest for the weary (late night foot bath, solitary morning jacuzzi, afternoon nap, poolside lounge), the most stunning and delectable chocolate praline birthday cake (with hazelnut cookie crisps hidden in a Nutella mousse filling), comped table and drinks at Tryst, a seafood feast for our last lunch, and to top it all off, a special pair of birthday shoes gifted by the group.
+The weekend’s disclosable highlights included many “dietary indulgences” (STK, Jean-Philippe Patisserie, Lemongrass, Julian Serrano); two nights in a row (a first!) of dancing (clubs HAZE & Tryst); some rest for the weary (late night foot bath, solitary morning jacuzzi, afternoon nap, poolside lounge); the most stunning and delectable chocolate praline birthday cake; and a group gift of some very special birthday shoes!

 Vegas alone might’ve sufficed for me to “go” happily should that 737 have plummeted on the return flight.
 But the weekends surrounding Vegas warmed my heart with cozy and comforting celebratory dinners with my dearest in-laws, parents and best-loved cousins.